-In this article, we’ll look into the ecological importance of ants as we discuss the different benefits that they provide the environment.
+In this article, we’ll look into how ants are beneficial as we discuss the benefits they provide.
 We’ll also look into the flip side of things as we touch on some cases wherein ants become pests instead.

 Benefits Of Ants